LoicKonan/3013-Algorithms-Konan/Assignments/P02/README.md

 - $ ./main.cpp

-- Type a wor or character in the console: cat would match cat, caterpillar, and cattle.
+- **Example:** cat would match cat, caterpillar, and cattle.
 But NOT wildcat.